 The public consultation on licensing in Croydon has now closed

 In 2015 we introduced a borough-wide, 5-year landlord licensing scheme which will end on 30 September 2020.
-Following a paper to cabinet in October we recently went out to consultation on proposals to continue to license private rented properties in Croydon.
-The consultation closed at 11.59pm on Monday 9 March.
+Following a paper to cabinet in October we went out to a 12-week consultation on proposals to continue to license private rented properties in Croydon, from 16 December 2019 to 9 March 2020.
+The new licensing scheme was being considered in relation to tackling property condition, deprivation and anti-social behaviour in Croydon’s private rented properties.

 Proposals for a new landlord licensing scheme in Croydon